The 2021-2022 student application is open. Application deadline is 11:59pm (Moscow Time), November 30, 2020

 The YEAR program is open to students of any field of study and does not discriminate based on race, color, gender, sexual orientation, religion, ethnicity, or disability.
 The program supports the participation of people with disabilities and will work with host institutions and families to provide an accessible learning and living environment.

-Candidates must be graduates of a high school as of July 2020 and currently enrolled in a Russian 4 or 5 year university program.
+Candidates must be graduates of a high school and currently enrolled in a Russian 4 or 5 year university program.
 To be eligible, candidates must be undergraduate students enrolled in the first two years of a 4-year program or first three years of a 5-year program in Russia.
 Participants must have at least one academic year to complete at their home university in Russia after completion of the YEAR program.
 The YEAR program cannot be the final year of students’ undergraduate study.

 In order to be eligible to participate in the program, students must be: